djordon/queueing-tool/README.md

 ## Features

   - It's fast.
-Since queueing-tool is designed for large scale simulations, it is build with performance in mind.
+Queueing-tool is designed for medium sized agent-based simulations -- say the downtown road network of a city with 5000 cars -- and it is build with performance in mind.
 Using graph-tool for the networking component makes most network operations very fast.
 With a heap based scheduler managing events, things don't get much quicker.
   - It's flexible.
 You can use general functions (including time dependent functions) for the arrival and departure rates for each queue.
 You can have queues along the edges (for either directed or undirected graphs) and queues along the nodes too.
   - It's friendly (sometimes).
 There are functions that make incorporating transportation networks from [openstreetmaps.org](www.openstreetmaps.org) easy.